vulnerability-lookup/gpu-vuln-bench/experiments_report.md

 - **Larger batch size per device → fewer steps per epoch**, but each step processes more data.
 - **Epoch duration** is proportional to number of steps × time per step, so increasing GPUs or batch size reduces total training time per epoch.

-This visual makes it easier to understand why Exp C (4 GPUs, batch size 8 per device → effective batch 32) completes fewer steps per epoch and thus runs faster per epoch than Exp A/B (2 GPUs, effective batch 16), even though the dataset and model are identical.
+Figure 1 and 2 make it easier to understand why Exp C (4 GPUs, batch size 8 per device → effective batch 32) completes fewer steps per epoch and thus runs faster per epoch than Exp A/B (2 GPUs, effective batch 16), even though the dataset and model are identical.

 # Benchmark Comparisons